This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

 - Contours the foot better

-Again, it’s considerably easier to dress up these more lustrous leathers than the more matte Iron Rangers.
 I will note that the leather on the Thursday boot is slightly thinner than the Red Wing, but we’re talking about a difference of about 0.1 millimeters here, which won’t really make a difference as far as durability is concerned.
 It does, though, make for a much better break in, and it contours to the foot more easily.

 Red Wing

-- 270-degree Goodyear welt
+- 270-degree Goodyear welt construction

 - Bad shock absorption

-Older models of the Iron Ranger have the infamously slippery nitrile cork sole but, if you bought yours anytime after summer 2018, you probably have the low-profile (but still grippy) Vibram mini lug seen above.
-No matter when you bought them, though, they’ll have a cork midsole, steel shank, and leather insole.
-Everything is stitched together is a 270-degree Goodyear welt, which makes it easy to resole but is a little less water resistant than a 360-degree Goodyear welt.
+Older models of the Iron Ranger have the infamously slippery nitrile cork sole but, if you bought yours anytime after summer 2018, you probably have the low-profile (but still grippy) Vibram mini-lug seen above.
+No matter when you buy them, though, they’ll have a cork fille, steel shank, and leather insole.

 [Read my original Red Wing Iron Ranger review!]